Guide · Reviewed July 30, 2026

 Is HRT safe now that the black box warning is gone in 2026?

 The label change reflects a more accurate reading of the evidence, not a declaration that HRT is risk-free.
 For most healthy women who start within 10 years of menopause or before age 60, menopausal hormone therapy's benefits generally outweigh its risks.
-Real risks remain — endometrial cancer from unopposed estrogen, blood clots (higher with oral than transdermal estrogen), and individual contraindications — so the decision is still made with a clinician, not by the label alone.
+Real risks remain: endometrial cancer from unopposed estrogen, blood clots (higher with oral than transdermal estrogen), and individual contraindications.
+So the decision is still made with a clinician, not by the label alone.

 What warning still remains on HRT after the black box removal?